cieszynski/dberta.js/README.md

 # dberta

-dberta is a wrapper for indexedDB.
+dberta is a promise-based and transactional wrapper for indexedDB.

 ## Example